 Figure 10.
-Primary Diagnosis of All Overdose-Related Overdoses Among Cambridge Residents at CHA, 2016
+Primary Diagnosis of All Overdose-Related Overdoses Among Cambridge Residents at CHA, 2017

 Note: In a hospital record, a patient's diagnosis can be listed in either the primary diagnosis section or a non-primary diagnosis section.
 The primary diagnosis section indicates the main reason that the patient was brought to the hospital.
-There were 72 opioid-related incidents in 2016 that are not represented in this chart because opioids was not the primary diagnosis.
+This chart only represents the primary diagnosis code.

+The "Heroin" and "General Overdose" categories both describe when a patient's primary diagnosis is an opioid-related overdose.
 The category "Other Opioid" includes opium, methadone, synthetic opioids (such as fentanyl), and other legal prescription opioids.
 "Other Drugs" refers to incidents that were related to narcotics, but not necessarily opioids (which are a subset of narcotics).
 Specific drugs are coded based on the judgment of the ordering physician.